 Elizabeth Buckner seems to have escaped most of Jim Morrison’s biographers.
-She knew Morrison at UCLA when both were students.
-Her story of her friend isn’t filled with heavy rock ‘n’ roll legend or myth, the Jim Morrison she knew is more nuanced.
-I had a chance to speak with Buckner recently about Jim Morrison and her poetry, here’s Elizabeth Buckner in her own words.
+She knew Morrison at UCLA when both were students, and her story of her friend isn’t filled with heavy rock ‘n’ roll legend or myth.
+Instead the Jim Morrison she knew is more nuanced.
+I had a chance to speak with Buckner recently about Jim Morrison and her poetry, so here’s Elizabeth Buckner in her own words.

 DE: How did you meet Jim Morrison?

 Elizabeth Buckner: We met in the art library of UCLA.
 We were at UCLA together.
 I was not in the film school, I was a history major.
 I was working in the art library, which was a very small little bungalow building, and this guy came in and he kept asking to check out this reference book on Hieronymus Bosch, and I got intrigued with him.
 He interested me, so one day I let him steal the book, and that’s how we became friends.
 He kept coming in.
 I don’t know if it was day after day, or week after week, but because it was a reference book he couldn’t take it out of the library.
 It was a great big huge book with reproductions of Bosch’s work.

 DE: How did your relationship with Jim develop?